Quick Start Guide

 About Lily

 Lily is a Customer Data Platform (CDP) that enables your business to collect and manage customer data.
-The software is integrated with several of the leading ticket vendors in the Nordic region, and more integrations are underway.
+The software is integrated with several of the leading ticket vendors in the Nordic region, such as Ticketmaster and DX, with more integrations underway.

-Lily aims to create a seamless workflow where you sell more tickets and provide a positive customer experience by automating information and marketing for events and venues.
+Lily aims to create a seamless workflow where you can sell more tickets and provide a positive customer experience by automating information and marketing for events and venues.
+Our platform aims to make memorable experiences the core of your marketing, through technology.

 Overview